 Important: Don’t Forget to Develop a Millennial Persona!

-How does your organization use personas to target constituents?
+How does your organization use donor personas to target constituents?
 Comment below and let us know!